UbaidullahTanoli/CNN/README.md

 # CNN

-This project focuses on the predictive power of a CNN on Medical (Chest X-ray images) dataset to accuractely classify an image as normal or not.
+This project focuses on the predictive power of a CNN on Medical (Chest X-ray images) dataset to accurately classify an image as normal or not.
 This is part of a larger project which combines CNN and LLM to learn from images and the corresponding medical reports of the same patient to make highly accurate binary classification.
-This project servers as a baseline to compare CNN+LLM against.
+This project serves as a baseline to compare CNN+LLM.

 ## Data

 Indiana University Chest X-ray dataset was used in the project.
 The dataset contains 7,470 pairs of images and reports and measures 14.19 GB.
-The reports were used as ground truth to compare the predictions of the CNN against.
+The reports were used as ground truth to compare the predictions of CNN.
 IU X-ray (Demner-Fushman et al., 2016) can be accessed [here](https://www.kaggle.com/datasets/raddar/chest-xrays-indiana-university)

 ## CNN Model